zordicom/crisp_controllers/README.md

 CRISP is a collection of real-time, C++ controllers for compliant torque-based control for manipulators compatible with `ros2_control`, including **Cartesian Impedance Control** and **Operational Space Control**.
 Developed for deploying high-level learning-based policies (VLA, Diffusion, ...) and teleoperation on your manipulator.
 It is robot-agnostic and compatible with any manipulator offering and effort interface.
 Check the [project website](https://utiasdsl.github.io/crisp_controllers/) for guides, getting started, demos and more!

 ## Features
+- 🐍 **Python interface** to move your ROS2 robot around without having to think about topics, spinning, and more ROS2 concepts but without loosing the powerful ROS2 API.
+Check [CRISP_PY](https://github.com/utiasDSL/crisp_py) for more information and examples.
+- 🔁 **Gymnasium environment** with utilities to deploy learning-based policies and record trajectories in LeRobotFormat.
+Check [CRISP_GYM](https://github.com/utiasDSL/crisp_gym).
+- ❓ **Demos** showcasing how to use the controller with FR3 of Franka Emika in single and bimanual setup.
+Check the [crisp_controller_demos](https://github.com/utiasDSL/crisp_controllers_demos).
+- ⚙️ Dynamically and highly parametrizable: powered by the [`generate_parameter_library`](https://github.com/PickNikRobotics/generate_parameter_library) you can modify stiffness and more during operation.
 - 🤖 Operational Space Controller as well as Cartesian Impedance Controller for torque-based control.
 - 🚫 No MoveIt or complicated path-planning, just a simple C++ `ros2_controller`.
 Ready to use.

-- ⚙️ Dynamically and highly parametrizable: powered by the `generate_parameter_library` you can modify stiffness and more during operation.
-- 🐍 Python interface to move your ROS2 robot around without having to think about topics, spinning, and more ROS2 concepts but without loosing the powerful ROS2 API.
-Check [crisp_py](https://github.com/utiasDSL/crisp_py) for more information and examples.
-- 🔁 Gym environment with utilities to record trajectories in LeRobotFormat and deploy trained policies.
-Check [crisp_gym](https://github.com/utiasDSL/crisp_gym).
-- ❓ Demos showcasing how to use the controller with FR3 of Franka Emika in single and bimanual setup.
-Check the [crisp_controller_demos](https://github.com/utiasDSL/crisp_controllers_demos).
+______

 ### For Contributors